CommunitySpecification/Community_Specification/Readme.template.md

 2. Item 2
 3. ....

-# Get Involved: Contribute to CurRef Data
+# Get Involved: Contribute to {project name}
+Make sure to read the [governance documentation](https://{gitlab}.com/finos/{project slug}/blob/master/governance-documents/Getting%20Started.md).

 There are several ways to contribute to {project name}:

 * **Join the next meeting**: participants of the {project name} workstream meet... {set meeting cadance}.